Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Panay Island, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Panay Island, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Source Why it's authoritative How we used it
+| Source | Why we trust it | How we used it |

-1987 Philippine Constitution (Supreme Court E-Library) It's the controlling constitutional rule that sets land-ownership limits in the Philippines.
-We used it to explain the core "foreigners can't own land" rule and constitutional exceptions.
-We also referenced it to show why private contracts cannot override this ban.
+| 1987 Philippine Constitution (Article XII) | It is the supreme law setting foreign land ownership limits. | We used it to explain the core "foreigners cannot own land" rule and the narrow exceptions.
+We also relied on it to show why private contracts cannot override the constitutional ban. |

-PD 957 Subdivision Buyers' Protective Decree (Lawphil) It's the foundational consumer-protection law for subdivision and condo sales.
-We used it to explain common scam patterns involving pre-selling lots without compliance.
-We also motivated the buyer rule to verify developer registration before paying.
+| PD 957 (Subdivision/Condo Buyers' Protective Decree) | It is the foundational consumer-protection law for subdivision sales. | We used it to explain why pre-selling lots without proper licenses is a red flag.
+We also used it to motivate a simple buyer rule: verify developer compliance before paying. |

-Colliers Philippines Iloilo Research It's a major global real estate advisory with published research on Iloilo City.
-We used it to provide Panay Island market context including Iloilo City demand and development activity.
-We treated it as secondary context supporting our legal analysis.
+| Colliers Philippines (Iloilo Market Report) | It is a major global real estate advisory with published research on Iloilo. | We used it to provide Panay-specific market context, including Iloilo City's residential demand and development activity.
+We used it as secondary context only, not as the legal basis. |

 Get the full checklist for your due diligence in Panay Island